0xPolygonMiden/miden-client/docs/cli-reference.md

 Continue with proving and submission?
 Changes will be irreversible once the proof is finalized on the rollup (Y/N)
 ```

-This confirmation can be skipped in non-interactive environments by providing the `--force` flag (`miden-client tx new --force ...`):
+This confirmation can be skipped in non-interactive environments by providing the `--force` flag (`miden tx new --force ...`):